Resident Evil 4: Release

 The original version for the GameCube featured two different collector's editions.
 The first was available as a pre-order that included the game, the Prologue art book, and a T-shirt.
 GameStop offered another limited edition that was packaged in a tin box with the art book, a cel of Leon, and a soundtrack CD.
 Australia received an exclusive collector's edition that came with the game and a bonus disc with interviews and creator's footage.
-Nintendo handled marketing sales and distribution of the title in Europe and Australia.
+Nintendo handled marketing sales and distribution in Europe and Australia.

 Ports

 Resident Evil 4 was ported to the PlayStation 2 after Capcom stated that it did not fall under the exclusivity deal with Nintendo.
 It was released in North America on October 25, 2005.
 The largest addition is "Separate Ways", a new scenario for Ada written by Haruo Murata.
 According to producer Masachika Kawata, the Separate Ways campaign was something thought up by the PS2 porting team and was added after getting approval from Shinji Mikami.
 The PlayStation 2 version featured two standard and collector's bundles from pre-orders.
 The standard package included the game and a T-shirt, while the collector's bundle also included a figurine of Leon, and the soundtrack Biohazard Sound Chronicle Best Track Box.
 This quickly sold out, and a second pressing was released that included an Ada figurine.
 Another, called the Resident Evil 4: Premium Edition, was packaged in a SteelBook media case, along with the art book, a documentary DVD, and a cel art of Ada.

 A PC port of Resident Evil 4 developed by Sourcenext was released in Hong Kong on February 1, 2007, published by Typhoon Games.
-It was released in Europe, North America, and Australia in March 2007 and was published by Ubisoft.
+It was subsequently released in Europe, North America, and Australia in March 2007, and was published by Ubisoft.
 The port contains the bonus features from the PS2 version, such as "Separate Ways", the P.R.L.
 412 laser cannon and a second set of unlockable costumes for Leon and Ashley, as well as an Easy difficulty level.
 It also supports multiple widescreen resolutions.
 The shadow and lighting problems were fixed in the only patch, Version 1.10.

 Resident Evil 4: Wii Edition was released for the Wii on May 31, 2007, in Japan and on June 19, 2007, in the United States.
 It features updated controls that utilize the pointing and motion-sensing abilities of the Wii Remote and Nunchuk, though both the GameCube controller and the Classic Controller are also supported.
 The Wii Remote is able to aim and shoot anywhere on the screen with a reticle that replaces the laser sight found in the other versions, and motion-based gestures are used to perform some context-sensitive actions, such as dodging or slashing.
 The Wii Edition also includes the extra content from the PS2 and PC versions, and a trailer for Resident Evil: The Umbrella Chronicles.
 The Wii Edition became available for download from the Wii U's Nintendo eShop in Europe on October 29, 2015.